 Put your application for permission to appeal to the Upper Tribunal in writing.
 Try to keep it concise and avoid the temptation to re-argue the evidence; at this stage, the focus is on matters of law, as outlined above.
 Do not be put off if the judge turns down your application for permission; it can be renewed, directly to the Upper Tribunal, using the form UT1 that should be sent to you with a refusal decision.
 It is quite common for an Upper Tribunal judge to find an error of law, where the local judge said no.

 There is another way of getting the tribunal’s decision undone, and for you to get another hearing before a different panel, but it will apply far less often.
-I am talking here about having the decision set aside on procedural grounds.
+We are talking here about having the decision set aside on procedural grounds.
 A judge will look at your application without either party being there, and he or she will need to accept that it is in the interests of justice that the decision in your appeal be set aside.
 In addition, they will need to accept that something went wrong at a procedural level, not looking here at either the facts of your case, matters of law or whether the tribunal made the right decision.
 Examples of when this would apply would be where you could not attend your hearing, perhaps because you were ill; or, the appeal papers or other evidence was not available to the tribunal when it should have been; or, where evidence was not received by you or the Department when it should have been, giving sufficient time before the hearing.

-I have seen examples of where a client has successfully applied for permission to appeal to the Upper Tribunal without representation, but there is no doubt in our minds that your chances of success will be increased by having help from a competent representative.
-Some clients come to me having been refused permission by the local judge, so that I take over with the application direct to the Upper Tribunal, which is also fine.
+We have seen examples of where a client has successfully applied for permission to appeal to the Upper Tribunal without representation, but there is no doubt in our minds that your chances of success will be increased by having help from a competent representative.
+Some clients come to me having been refused permission by the local judge, so that we take over with the application direct to the Upper Tribunal, which is also fine.

 A properly completed pip claim form is the foundation for getting the right outcome on your claim, whether you end up with the right award when your claim is first dealt with, after a Mandatory Reconsideration or an appeal to an independent tribunal.
 You need to know where the Healthcare Professional and Decision Maker are coming from, as well as what the law says the words and phrases in the test mean..
 MORE